TodorTodorov525/Elixir-course-summer-2019/lesson_0506.md

 ```
 is called a **generator**.

-Similarly to the conditional operators the comprehansions relies heavily on pattern matching for operationg with values of an enumerable.
+Similarly to the conditional operators the comprehensions relies heavily on pattern matching for operationg with values of an enumerable.

 ```
 iex> for {:ok, val} <- [ok: "Hello", error: "Unknown", ok: "World"], do: val